feilipu/NASCOM_BASIC_4.7/sbc_NascomBasic32k_HexLoadr/README.md

 ## USR Jump Address & Parameter Access

 For the RC2014 with 32k Basic the `USR(x)` jump address is located at `0x8224`.
-For example, if your arbitrary program is located at `0xE000` then the Basic command to set the `USR(x)` jump address is `DOKE &h8224, &hE000`.
+For example, if the origin of your arbitrary program is located at `0xE000` then the Basic command to set the `USR(x)` jump address is `DOKE &h8224, &hE000`.

 Your assembly program can receive a 16 bit parameter passed in from the function by calling `DEINT` at `0x0C47`.
 The parameter is stored in register pair `DE`.